 Buying cryptocurrency (Ex: AUD → BTC)

-You are not taxed when buying cryptocurrencies with Australian dollar or other fiat currency (as long as you own what you bought).
+You are not taxed when buying cryptocurrencies with Australian dollars or other fiat currency.
 This is similar to almost all countries today.

 Selling cryptocurrency (Ex: LTC → AUD)

 Selling cryptocurrency is considered to be a disposal by the ATO and is therefore a capital gains tax (CGT) event.
 If you have done so, you will need to work out the capital gains for each transaction.
 The ATO states clearly that each individual cryptocurrency is a separate CGT asset and should be valued separately.
 This means you need to calculate capital gains for bitcoin, Ethereum, Litecoin, etc separately.